In moments of uncertainty and concern, it’s not only about what leaders of organisations do but equally how they do it that matters.

 Authorities internationally are taking decisive action to respond to this emerging public health threat, which has caused the business community to consider the adequacy of its own preparedness measures.

 It’s important to remember we have faced crises like this in the past and will face them again in the future.
 We need to be prepared, rational, and even altruistic in response.
 If there is disruption, there will also be recovery, so how we act in a time of crisis can also inform our long-term impact.

 Responding to the immediate challenge: a framework to view the impact on your people

-Given the importance of people to every organization, companies need to plan to respond to employee needs during the unfolding challenge.
-It’s helpful to think about this as three deeply connected dimensions of an organization: work (the what), workforce (the who), and workplace (the where).
+Given the importance of people to every organisation, companies need to plan to respond to employee needs during the unfolding challenge.
+It’s helpful to think about this as three deeply connected dimensions of an organisation: work (the what), workforce (the who) and workplace (the where).